PCMDI/input4MIPs_CVs/docs/contributing.md

 1. (Not compulsory, but recommended because it makes it easier to see changes later) Commit the changes to the database
 1. If needed, add the source ID entry for the new files to `CVs/input4MIPs_source_id.json`
-1. Activate an environment which has the local `input4MIPs-CVs` package installed (see instructions on how to create such an environment in the sections above)
+1. Activate an environment which has the local requirements installed
+    - Make a virtual environment (e.g. `python3 -m venv venv`)
+    - Activate the virtual environment (e.g. `source venv/bin/activate` - be careful not to activate multiple envs at once!)
+    - Install the requirements into the environment (e.g. `pip install -r dev-requirements.txt`)
 1. Update the database: `python python-packages/input4MIPs-CVs/src/input4MIPs_CVs/cli/update-database.py --repo-root-dir .`
     - If needed, add a reason for the retraction/deprecation of the previous data set in `Database/input-data/supplementary-source-id-info.yaml`
 1. Update the HTML pages: `python python-packages/input4MIPs-CVs/src/input4MIPs_CVs/cli/update-html-pages.py --repo-root-dir .`